QiMa/luckyqm.com/content/home/projects.md

 # Use "*" tag to show all projects or an existing tag prefixed with "." to filter by specific tag.
 # To remove toolbar, delete/comment all instances of `[[filter]]` below.
 [[filter]]
-  name = "All"
+  name = "所有"
   tag = "*"

 [[filter]]
-  name = "Deep Learning"
+  name = "Windows Phone"
-  tag = ".deep-learning"
+  tag = ".windows-phone"

 [[filter]]
-  name = "Other"
+  name = "其它"
-  tag = ".项目"
+  tag = ".project"

 +++